KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ---

-### 26.2 Symbolic Syncretic Decoder — A Reflection on Symbols as Metaphysical Structures
+### 26.2 Symbolic Syncretic Decoder — Reading Symbols as Structural Refractions

 Zenetism recognizes **symbols** not as literal dogmas
 or isolated cultural relics,